loamok/smartEvents/README.md

 ```JavaScript
 var myDefine = { ...smartEventDefine }
 ```
-(Ecma 262 functionnal feature "spread operator" "..." comme to clone object and do not let Javascript use a reference instead.)
+(Ecma 262 functionnal feature "spread operator" "..." come to clone object and do not let Javascript use a reference instead.)
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax

 To define a **smartEvent** you will need 3 things who are :
-* the event name (like click, change, ...)
+* the event name (like "click", "change", "apersonal:trigger", ...)
-* a callback function (callback functions automatically recieve owner and jQuery Event as prameters)
+* a callback function (callback functions automatically recieves owner and jQuery Event as parameters, you can inject data in jQuery event)
-* one and only one Html element with an id (sadly for now it could not work without ids and was tested only on one element.
-I plan to make it work on elements collections and without id attribute).
+* one and only one Html element with an id attribute
+*(sadly for now it could not work without ids and was tested only on one element.
+I work to find to make it work on elements collections and without id attribute).
 ```JavaScript
     // handlers definition
     myDefine.event = 'click'; // jQuery event name